alimaryam10/PhilMoralPsych-Lab-Resources/docs/index.md

 ## 🎯 What's This?

-This is your one-stop documentation hub for the **Oxford Uehiro Centre's XPhi Lab**.
+This is your one-stop documentation hub for the **Philosophical Moral Psychology Lab**.
 Whether you're setting up your first study or looking for best practices, we've got you covered!

 ## 📚 What You'll Find Here